Phone: 865.338.5725

 Interprofessional Education

-Professional memberships include the National Board for Certification in Occupational Therapy and the American Occupational Therapy Association.
+Professional memberships include the National Board for Certification in Occupational Therapy, the American Occupational Therapy Association, and the Tennessee Occupational Therapy Association.

 Email: emma.sabransky@LMUnet.edu